mmisc/sql-injection-101/www/slides/content.md

 ## How to avoid this problem?

-- Never trust user's input
+- Don't trust user input
 - Don't build your queries by concatenating strings
 - Use safe methods for database interaction
 - In PHP: Prepared statements